muruthi/community-pass-react-native-wrapper/CONTRIBUTING.md

 npx react-native start
 ```

-3. Open another command line and navigate to the root folder of your project.
+3. Open another command line and navigate to the example app folder of your project.
 See example below:

 ```sh
 cd /path/community-pass-react-native-wrapper/example